-Applicants may call eMedNY at (800) 343-9000 to confirm their application was received.
+Applicants may call Computer Sciences Corporation at (800) 343-9000 to confirm their application was received.
 Please allow two weeks before calling to allow for mailing time, review for completeness, and entry into the enrollment system.
 Please have your NPI and Social Security Number (SSN) available when you call.